Konanxd/Hotel-Management/README.md

 - List of active loadger
 - Receipt Bill

-Note: This project is academic purposely.
+Note: This project is academic purpose.